chardi90/react-forecast/README.md

-# Weather Forecast App
+# Responsive Weather Forecast App
-A weather app with a city search function and a 5-day forecast, built in ReactJS using a weather API.
+My improved design for a weather forecast app with a city search function and a 5-day forecast.
+Built in ReactJS using a weather API.
 Made responsive with a combination of CSS and bootstrap, then deployed on Netlify.

 ## Features
-- Box section layout
+- Box section layout built in ReactJS
 - Detailed current weather section
 - Simplified 5-day forecast summary
 - Switch button between °C and °F